cwendorf/CALM/docs/examples/extractingHypotheses.md

 ## 3   -1 0 1
 ```

 The intercept is equivalent to the mean of the first group.
-Remaining parameters represent the difference between each group and the first group.
+Parameter represent the difference between each group and the first group.

 #### Example: contr.SAS